markwdalton/lambdalabs/documentation/GPUs/README.md

           *Also you may have local site packages installed here*

    Then use a virtual environment for python:
-      <dt>Python venv
+      <dd>Python venv
-      <dt>Docker/Singularity
+      <dd>Docker/Singularity
-      <dt>Anaconda/Miniconda - note license changed in the last few years from free - to non-commercial use
+      <dd>Anaconda/Miniconda - note license changed in the last few years from free - to non-commercial use